-The position, length, perimeters and faulting value of each joint are reported are reported in XML and a variety of images may be output showing the detected joint, the positions used for faulting measurement and the maximum faulting value.
+The position, length, perimeters and faulting value of each joint are reported along with length and depth of poor sealant and quantities of both spalling and corner cracking in output XML data.
+Additionally, a variety of images may be output showing the detected joint, positions used for faulting measurement, locations of sealant failure and both spalling and corner breaks.

 PP68; Can collect images of pavement surfaces